boyard/nsp-kafka-consumer/README.md

-# NSP Kafka Consumer
+# NSP Kafka Consumer - LAB TESTING ONLY

+⚠️ **WARNING: THIS IS A HOMEBREW LAB PROJECT - NOT PRODUCTION READY - USE AT YOUR OWN RISK** ⚠️

 **Version:** 5.2.0

-**Latest Release:** Enhanced Setup with Auto Token Management **Status:** Stable
+**Latest Release:** Enhanced Setup with Auto Token Management **Status:** Experimental Lab Testing

 ## Overview

-This project provides a comprehensive Python-based Kafka consumer for subscribing to and processing real-time data streams from Nokia's Network Services Platform (NSP).
-It is designed to be a modular, configurable, and robust tool for monitoring NSP events, alarms, and other data types via Kafka topics.
+This is an experimental Python-based Kafka consumer for testing data streams from Nokia's Network Services Platform (NSP) in LAB ENVIRONMENTS ONLY.
+It is a personal learning project for experimenting with NSP events, alarms, and other data types via Kafka topics.

 ### Key Features